Three Ways to Nurture Inclusion in the Workplace

 About the Author

-Tanya Amyote joined the Edge team in December 2016 as marketing assistant, Excel guru, and token Canadian.
+Tanya Amyote joined the Edge team in December 2016 as marketing assistant, Excel enthusiast, and token Canadian.

 As a person with osteogenesis imperfecta (brittle bone disease), Tanya is an outspoken advocate for diversity, inclusion and accessibility.